stevenjoezhang/luci-app-adguardhome/README.md

 ## OpenClash Combination Methods

-1. **GFW Proxy**: DNS redirect - as `dnsmasq`'s upstream server
-2. **GFW Proxy**: Manually set AdGuard Home upstream DNS to `127.0.0.1:[your listening port]`, then use DNS redirect - use port 53 to replace `dnsmasq` (after port exchange, `dnsmasq` becomes the upstream)
-3. **Foreign IP Proxy**: Any redirect method - add GFW list to AdGuard Home, enable scheduled task to update GFW regularly
+OpenClash and other proxy plugins often include DNS redirection features.
+When used with AdGuard Home, careful configuration is needed to avoid conflicts or DNS query issues.
+Here are recommended combination methods:
+1. Disable DNS redirection in the proxy plugin to avoid modifying `dnsmasq` settings or setting firewall rules that may conflict.
+2. Record the DNS server address and port provided by the proxy plugin, e.g., OpenClash's default port is 7874.
+3. Set AdGuard Home's upstream DNS to the proxy plugin's DNS server address and port, e.g., `1127.0.0.1:7874`.
-4. **GFW Proxy**: DNS redirect - redirect port 53 to AdGuard Home, set AdGuard Home upstream DNS to `127.0.0.1:53`
+4. Enable DNS redirection in AdGuard Home plugin settings to redirect port 53 to AdGuard Home.

 ## Screenshots